 Atwater is a tiny town located in the state of Ohio.
 With a population of 751 people and two constituent neighborhoods, Atwater is the 612th largest community in Ohio.
-Much of the housing stock in Atwater was built prior to World War II, making it one of the older and more historic towns in the country.

 The most common language spoken in Atwater is English.
 Other important languages spoken here include Hebrew and African languages.